Shitao-zz/shitao.github.io/_posts/2016-03-09-eddy-shedding.md

 tags: [Loop-current, eddy-shedding, logistic-regression]
 ---

 > Loop current eddy is tracked using 17cm SSH contour.
-An classification algorithm
+A classification algorithm
 > of the eddy shedding process is developed by tracking the SSH contour.
 For the
 > future loop current shedding event, an simple model based on logistic
 > regression is presented.